d-chambers/spype/README.rst

 ===============================
-sflow
+spype
 ===============================

 |Build Status| |Coverage| |Doc Status| |Version Status|

-Sflow is a libarary for building lightweight data processing pipelines.
+Spype is a libarary for building lightweight data processing pipelines.

 See the documentation_ for more information.

 LICENSE